ibm-cloud-docs/cephaas/block_storage_volume_sds_delete.md

 Delete a volume from a service instance by using the UI, CLI, or API.
 {: shortdesc}

 When you delete a Block Storage volume, that data immediately becomes inaccessible.
-All pointers to the data on the physical disk are removed.
-If you later create a volume in the same or another service instance, a new set of pointers is assigned.
-The account cannot access any data that was on the physical storage because those pointers are deleted.
-When new data is written to the disk, any inaccessible data from the deleted volume is overwritten.

-IBM guarantees that data deleted cannot be accessed and that deleted data is eventually overwritten and eradicated.
-Further, when you delete a Block Storage volume, those blocks must be overwritten before that Block Storage volume is made available again.

-Further, when IBM decommissions a physical drive, the drive is destroyed before disposal.
-Decommissioned drives are unusable and any data on them is inaccessible.

 ## Deleting SDSaaS block volumes in the UI